RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 is terminated.
 Full path to binary should be specified as the first argument.
 There are no assumptions about what this process should do.
 However this feature is useful with ffmpeg for stream transcoding.
-FFmpeg is supposed to connects to nginx-rtmp as a client and output transcoded stream back to nginx-rtmp as publisher.
-Substitutions can be used withing command line:
+FFmpeg is supposed to connect to nginx-rtmp as a client and output transcoded stream back to nginx-rtmp as publisher.
+Substitutions can be used within command line:
 * $name, ${name} - stream name
 * $app, ${app} - application name

-The following ffmpeg call transcodes flash stream (H263-Nellymoser) to HLS-ready stream (H264/AAC).
+The following ffmpeg call transcodes flash stream (H263/Nellymoser) to HLS-ready stream (H264/AAC).
 FFmpeg should be compiled with libx264 & libfaac support for this example to work.